American Express® Membership Rewards Guide

 Miscellaneous Other Options for Earning Points

 Amex charge cards often offer an easy way to earn additional Membership Rewards points.
-Once you sign up for a charge card, you will start getting emails and letters inviting you to sign up for the Extended Payment Option.
-This option essentially turns your charge card into a credit card.
+Once you sign up for a charge card, you will start getting emails and letters inviting you to sign up for the Pay Over Time Option.
+This option essentially turns your charge card which has to be paid off monthly into a credit card which can carry a balance.
 Don’t do it.
-That is, don’t sign up until the offer includes a bonus of 5,000 to 10,000 Membership Rewards points.
+That is, don’t sign up until the offer includes a bonus of 10,000 to 30,000 Membership Rewards points.
 In my experience, these bonus offers usually appear toward the end of your first year of card membership (as long as you haven’t enrolled already).

-Once you get an offer like the one shown above, go ahead and sign up.
+Once you get an offer like this, go ahead and sign up.
 As long as you keep paying your card’s complete balance each month, there is no downside to enabling this feature.

 Redeem Points